CoffeePoweredComputers/uni-high-game-of-life/README.md

   * Iterate over the pattern one cell at a time and copy the value from that cell to the same location on the grid plus the x and the y padding.

-#### Checkpoint 2:
+#### Checkpoint 2 (Due Monday, Nov 8):
 * `copy_pattern`: If you did not finish this function in the last checkpoint it should be finished in this checkpoint.
 * `update`: This is the heart of operation.
 Conways game of life is a rule based game where, with each update, we look at the value of each cell in the grid and:
  * Any life cell with fewer than two live neighbors dies, as if by underpopulation.
+Keep the cell in the new grid we're making 0 and update the color to be about to die.
- * Any live cell with two or three live neighors lives on to the next generation
+ * Any live cell with two or three live neighors lives on to the next generation.
+Update the cell in the new grid to be 1 and update the color to be alive.
  * Any live cell with more than three live neighbors dies, as if by overpopulation.
+Keep the cell in the new grid  and update the color to be about to die.
  * Any dead cell with eactly three live neighbors becomes a live cell, as if by reproduction.
+Update the cell in the new grid to be 1 and update the color to be alive.
  Complete this function so that for every update, each cell is examined and updated based on these rules.
 * There are some tuples declared at the top of the `life.py` file.
 Modify these to make a color scheme of your own choosing.
 * Create a new pattern called `mylife.csv` and place it in the `data/` directory.